 Your Representative will also be authorized to act on behalf of HSBC Bank USA, N.A., in some cases directly providing deposit accounts and lending products or introducing you to colleagues for additional bank services.
-For Representatives serving Private Banking customers, these products offered through HSBC Bank may also include certain securities products and services that US national banks may offer directly.
-In most cases, your Representative will also be authorized to offer additional insurance products through HSBC Insurance Agency (USA) Inc., including traditional life insurance products and certain property and casualty insurance (all for third party insurance carriers).
+For Representatives serving Private Banking customers, these products offered through HSBC Bank may also include certain securities products and services that U.S. national banks may offer directly.
+In most cases, your Representative will also be authorized to offer additional insurance products through

+HSBC Insurance Agency (USA) Inc., including traditional life insurance products and certain property and casualty insurance (all for third party insurance carriers).

-These products and services compete with certain products and services offered through HSBC Securities, and can earn more income for our affiliates.
-Acting for multiple affiliates and being compensated by them presents conflicts because these factors are considered in your Representative's objectives and measures of overall performance, which in turn impacts his or her opportunity for variable compensation through discretionary bonuses.
+These products and services compete with certain products and services offered through HSBC Securities, and the purchase of these products and services can earn more income for our affiliates.
+Acting for multiple affiliates and being compensated by them presents conflicts because these factors are considered in your Representative's objectives and measures of overall performance, which in turn impacts his or her opportunity for variable compensation through discretionary variable pay.